An Aeromexico plane carrying 103 people crashed in Mexico. No one died.

 — PROTECCIÓN CIVIL DGO (@CEPCDurango) July 31, 2018

 Aeromexico Flight 2431 was scheduled to travel to Mexico City from Durango, in northwest Mexico, but the craft did not make it very far.
-It underwent a rapid decent just moments after takeoff, skidding into a field just beyond the runway.
+It underwent a rapid descent just moments after takeoff, skidding into a field just beyond the runway.
 Passengers escaped using the evacuation slides before flames engulfed the aircraft.

 There were numerous injuries–including 49 people hospitalized and at least one girl who suffered burns–but no deaths, according to local officials.
 According to ABC, two passengers were injured critically.